ibm-cloud-docs/openwhisk/openwhisk_watson_speechtotext.md

 - `X-Watson-Learning-Opt-Out`: Indicates whether to opt out of data collection for the call.

-- Invoke the `speechToText` action in your package binding to convert the encoded audio.
+- Invoke the `speechToText` Action in your package binding to convert the encoded audio.
   ```
   wsk action invoke myWatsonSpeechToText/speechToText --blocking --result --param payload <base64 encoding of a .wav file> --param content_type 'audio/wav' --param encoding 'base64'
   ```
   {: pre}

   ```json
   {
     "data": "Hello Watson"